menu

 Kimball - Pukwana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kimball - Pukwana is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Kimball - Pukwana who work in management occupations (27.93%), sales jobs (10.78%), and food service (7.41%).

-Telecommuters are a relatively large percentage of the workforce: 22.29% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Kimball - Pukwana in 2022 was $32,934, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $131,736 for a family of four.
 However, Kimball - Pukwana contains both very wealthy and poor people as well.